death-claw/vripper-project/README.md

 To build the server app:

     mvn clean install -DskipTests

 To build the desktop app:

     mvn clean install -Pelectron -DskipTests

 Maven will automatically handle front end compilation.
 However, for development, you will need to install a recent version of nodejs on your system.

+If you feel generous and want to support me, you can donate some coins, and I would be very grateful 🙏

+I accept Bitcoin (BTC) for donations, following is my address

+    bc1q9jzzw3st49r9vmxgtylq4vrd67cl7zfclf3lsq